-The Program Statements National Environmental Protection Policy and National Occupational Safety and Health Policy provide specific guidance related to sanitation.
+The Program Statement National Occupational Safety, and Health Policy includes specific guidance related to maintenance and sanitation in the Warehouse.

 a.
 Warehouse Storage.
 Items on floor skids are stacked in accordance with the best Warehouse practices so that a good appearance is obtained, the storage is safe, and inventories are facilitated.
-Supplies are stored in bins, on racks, or on skids).
+Supplies are stored in bins, on racks, or on skids (see National Occupational Safety, and Health Policy).